Red Currant Bakery

 • Remove the brownies from the pan and cut into 16 squares.

-• Whip the cream with an electric mixer on medium speed until stiff peaks form.
-Optionally add in 2 tablespoons of powdered sugar once soft peaks form.
+• Whip the cold cream, powdered sugar, and vanilla extract, with an electric mixer on medium speed until stiff peaks form.

 • Scoop the whipped cream into a piping bag and pipe or spread the whipped cream onto the brownies.